-Nobody can pass him.
-You already see its dome when you enter the harbor by boat.
-The Dom in the Union Gatan 29 It is just a short walk from the harbor.
-With his portico and the domes, he looks impressive, you look up from the Senate Square to him.
-The interior of the cathedral, however, is kept simple.
-In summer, the steps leading up to the cathedral are a popular meeting place.
-Many spend their lunchtime with a snack or a book in the sun below the cathedral of Helsinki.
+Nobody can get past it - Helsinki Cathedral.
+You can already see its dome when you enter the port by ship.
+Of the Dom in the Union Gatan 29 is just a stroll from the port.
+With its portico and domes, it looks impressive when you look up at it from Senate Square.
+However, the interior of the cathedral is kept simple.
+In summer, the steps that lead up to the cathedral are a popular meeting point.
+Many spend their lunchtime with a snack or a book in the sun below Helsinki Cathedral.

 The Senate Square at the cathedral

-Just below the cathedral is the Senate Square.
-In the center stands a statue of Alexander II.
-The place is very large.
-Around him are grouped impressive administrative buildings.
-On one side of the square is the Helsinki University Museum, Its permanent exhibition “The Power of Thought” deals with the history of science, teaching and the university.
+The Senate Square is located directly below the cathedral.
+In the center there is a statue of Alexander II.
+The square is very large.
+Administration buildings are grouped around him.
+On one side of the square is that University Museum.
+Its permanent exhibition “The Power of Thought” deals with the history of science, teaching and the university.

 Restaurants on the Senate Square in Helsinki - perfect for a lunch break

-You will also find restaurants such as Restaurant Sunn or Restaurant Savotta.
-Between both is Café Engel.
-So the Senate Square is also a good place for a lunch break.
+You will also find restaurants such as Restaurant Sunn or Restaurant Savotta here.
+Café Engel is located between the two.
+This means that the Senate Square is also a place for a lunch break.

 The Uspensky Cathedral

-More impressive than the cathedral interior, however, is the interior of the Uspensky Cathedralbelonging to the Finnish Orthodox Church.
-The church is built in Russian-Byzantine style.
-It was created as a symbol of Russian rule over Finland.
-It was inaugurated 1868.
+More impressive than the cathedral interior, however, is the interior of the Uspensky Cathedral.
+The church is built in the style of Russia and Byzantium.
+It originated as a symbol of the Russian rule over Finland.
+It was inaugurated in 1868.

-The area around the cathedral also has several dining options.
+There are also places to eat near the cathedral.
 The restaurants Ravintola Nokka or Shelter and the coffee roaster Johan & Nyström.
-If you want to taste Russian cuisine, you can do so at the Bellevue restaurant located on Rahapajankatu street.
+If you want to eat Russian, you can do it in the Bellevue restaurant, which is located at 3 Rahapajankatu Street.

 Helsinki harbor - what is there to see